 WHY TALENT ISN’T ENOUGH—AND WHAT REALLY DECIDES

-A look into the machines that determine what reaches an audience and what gets left behind
+A look into the machines that determine what reaches an audience and what gets left behind.

 MISMATCH